 A. The effects of κ on clustering.
 As κ increases, the modularity scores of worm (green) and fly (blue) co-expression networks decrease.
 The fraction of metagenes whose components are found in the same modules decrease as κ increases.

 B. The effects of κ on the modularity of GO reference network.
 The modularity peaks at κ=3, meaning that the modules defined by that particular value of coupling constant best separate the genes in terms of their GO annotations.

 Figure 6

+Comparison between single-species clusters and cross-species clusters generated by OrthoClust.
+Pairwise overlapping of clusters generated by k-means, hierarchical clustering or PAM has little enrichment of orthologous pairs compared to cross-species modules generated by OrthoClust.

+Figure 7